lefoy/cyanide-theme/_includes/pages/homepage.md

-    build       # Does all of the below. themes      # Builds the theme files, do this when colors.json is updated. languages   # Builds sidebar icon bindings and dummy syntax highlighting. monocyanide # Pulls the latest version of Monocyanide from its repo.
+    build       # Does all of the below. themes      # Builds the theme files, do this when colors.json is updated. languages   # Builds sidebar icon bindings and dummy syntax highlighting. external-colorschemes # Pulls the latest version of Monocyanide and Twilightcyanide from their repos and builds them.
 ```

 ## Known issues